Yasmine Seale

 Yasmine Seale is a British-Syrian writer and literary translator who works in English, Arabic, and French.
 Her translated works include The Annotated Arabian Nights: Tales from 1001 Nights and Aladdin: A New Translation.
-She is the first woman to translate the entirety of The Arabian Nights from French and Arabic.
+She is the first woman to translate the entirety of The Arabian Nights from French and Arabic into English.
 In 2020, she received the Queen Mary Wasafiri New Writing Prize for Poetry.

 Career

 Seale has written essays, poetry, and visual art, and has translated literary works from Arabic and French.
 In 2018, her translation of Aladdin was published by W. W. Norton & Company.
 In 2021, her translation of The Arabian Nights, titled The Annotated Arabian Nights was published by W. W. Norton.
 The 2021 publication is an abbreviated version of her translation of Arabian Nights, and a more substantial version is planned for publication by W. W. Nortion in 2023.

 In 2021, Seale won a 2022 PEN America grant to support her translation from Arabic of If You See Them Fall to Earth by Abd al-Ghani al-Nabulsi.
 She is also translating the work of Al-Khansa for the Library of Arabic Literature.

 She co-translated the poetry collection Agitated Air: Poems after Ibn Arabi with Robin Moger, which was published in 2022.
 Her translation of the poetry collection titled Something Evergreen Called Life by the writer formerly known as RaMa and now known as Rania Mamoun was published in 2023.

 In addition to her written work, she gives workshops on theory and practice of English-Arabic translation.